 He said that in England you can be bad at your job and never get fired, but in America that’s going to frustrate people.
 He said the writers should show glimpses of Michael being a good salesperson.

 You can imagine how well this worked, but regardless, the numbers proved that Michael was at least doing something right.
+Maybe his leadership training seminar/booze cruise was effective after all.
+It must have been his motivational dance moves.

 4. Michael’s Relationship with Jan